Summer is still felt well in Belgium, but autumn and its beautiful colors are approaching.

 2. Stitch markers

-3. The yarn needle
+3. The darning needle

-You know, at the shop, we stay very attentive to having beautiful finishes.
-In knitting, this involves – among other things – the action of "weaving in the ends": when a project is finished, with the yarn needle we pass the loose ends through the stitches of a row to hide them without cutting (the stitches might come undone!)
+You know, at the shop, we always pay close attention to having beautiful finishes.
+In knitting, this involves – among other things – the action of "weaving in the ends": when a project is finished, with the darning needle you pass the loose threads through the stitches of a row to hide them without cutting (the stitches might come undone!)

 4. A crochet hook